Tree Campus Higher Education

-UIC has been recognized as a Tree Campus USA every year since 2011.
+UIC has been recognized as a Tree Campus every year since 2011.

-To achieve recognition, UIC must meet five standards outlined on the Arbor Day Foundation’s Tree Campus USA page.
+To achieve recognition, UIC must meet five standards outlined on the Arbor Day Foundation’s Tree Campus Higher Education page.

 Tree Planting throughout the years

 Standard 1 – Establish a Tree Advisory Committee

 UIC’s Tree Advisory Committee meets with the Chancellor’s Committee for Sustainability and Energy (CCSE) Grounds subcommittee to discuss the status of UIC Trees on an annual basis which includes at least one of the following:

 - Community – for example – city forester, municipal arborist, community tree board member.

 Standard 2 – Create and Adhere to a Campus Tree Care Plan.